vikrams169/Accelerated-RRT-Star-with-LDV/README.md

 **Vinay Lanka (vlanka@umd.edu)**

-Github link to repository - https://github.com/vinay-lanka/Dijkstra-Planner-Visualised

 ## Algorithm visualised

-This Python script (`Accelerated-RRT-Star-with-LDV/grid_world/main.py`) demonstrates the Accelerated RRT* with LDV algorithm (based on the paper linked [here](https://arxiv.org/abs/2207.08283)) for pathfinding in a 2D grid environment using PyGame for visualization.
+This Python script (`grid_world/main.py`) demonstrates the Accelerated RRT* with LDV algorithm (based on the paper linked [here](https://arxiv.org/abs/2207.08283)) for pathfinding in a 2D grid environment using PyGame for visualization.
 The script generates a map with obstacles and walls, allows the user to input a start and goal position, and then visualizes the process of finding the shortest path from the start to the goal using the algorithm.

 ## Dependencies
 The dependencies for this Python 3 project include the following:
 <ul>
 <li> NumPy
 <li> PyGame
-<li> OpenCV
+<li> ImageIO
 </ul>
 They can be installed using the following commands.